dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2201.md

 programming topics.
 Instead of doing a global search with your criteria, Excel

-throws your search criteria only against the Help system that’s relevant to your
+throws your search criteria only against the Help system that's relevant to your

 current location.
 This essentially means that the help you get is determined

-by the area of Excel in which you’re working.
+by the area of Excel in which you're working.
 So, if you need help on a topic

 that involves macros and VBA programming, you need to be in the VBE while